Jean-Pierre Nsame: Young Boys

 His goals attracted interest from other clubs and in July 2017, after only one year in Geneva, he joined Young Boys of the Swiss Super League.
 In his first season, he was part of the Young Boys squad that won the Super League title for the first time in 32 years.
 They clinched the title with a 2–1 win over Luzern on 28 April 2018, with Nsame scoring an 89th minute winner.
 He helped the club retain their title the following campaign, scoring 15 goals in 31 league appearances.

 On 14 September 2019, Nsame netted his first hat-trick for the club in an 11–2 victory over fifth division side FC Freienbach in the second round of the Swiss Cup.
 Five days later, he scored his first goal in European competition in a 2–1 defeat to Portuguese side FC Porto in the group stage of the Europa League.
 On 24 November, he scored a hat-trick in a 4–3 win over FC Sion in the Swiss Super League; the match also saw Pajtim Kasami score a hat-trick for Sion.

 In the 2019–20 Swiss Super league season Nsame finished the season as the league's top goalscorer with 32 goals in 32 matches and powered the Young Boys to winning the Swiss double, by winning the Swiss League for the 3rd straight time and the Swiss Cup.

 Loan to Venezia

 On 31 January 2022, Nsame joined Italian club Venezia on loan until the end of the 2021–22 season, with an option to buy.

+Como

+On 25 January 2024, Nsame signed a two-and-a-half-year contract with Como in Serie B.

+Legia Warsaw

+On 18 June 2024, Nsame was sent on loan to Ekstraklasa club Legia Warsaw, with an option to buy at the end of the season.

+Loan to St. Gallen

+On 30 January 2025, Legia activated his buy option and immediately sent him on loan, returning him to Switzerland to join St. Gallen for the remainder of the season.
+In 13 games at the Kybunpark, he scored two goals, which brought his Swiss Super League tally to 111, equaling Marco Streller's record.
+On 9 June 2025, St. Gallen announced that they would not be making use of the option to sign him permanently and he returned to Poland.